Jira for Test Management: Options, Challenges, and Solutions

 •Better defect tracking and traceability

-•All team members can still access test cases, deliverables, and reports as if they’re using Jira
+•Access for all team members to test cases, deliverables, and reports within Jira

 Jira apps that sync with a dedicated test management solution•Easily manage your QA workflows